 You should tell your children that they do not have to drink or use drugs to fit in with their peers.
 You should also encourage them to make friends with people who do not drink and use drugs.

 Is Your Child Abusing Drugs out of Curiosity?

 Many teens use drugs simply because they are curious.
 Drug use is often glamorized on television shows and movies.
 It is also glamorized in music.
 There was a study done by the American Academy of Pediatrics that suggested that advertisement may be responsible for 30 percent of adolescent drug and tobacco use.

 Twenty-five percent of all music videos depict tobacco use, and 25 percent of the ads for rated R movies show tobacco use.
-Nearly eight percent of the ads for PG and PG-13 movies show tobacco use.
+Nearly 8 per cent of the ads for PG and PG-13 movies show tobacco use.

 The media often does not discuss the dangers that are associated with using drugs.
 Additionally, the part of the brain that controls judgment is still developing during the teenage years.
 That is why it is so easy for teenagers to be influenced by what they see or hear in the media.
 You should make sure that you are aware of what your children are watching.
 You will also need to explain to them that real life drug and alcohol use has consequences.

 Many teenagers are under a great deal of stress.
 They are busy trying to keep up with their studies and participate in extracurricular activities.
 They are also preparing for their futures.
 Furthermore, young people often feel pressured to please their parents, and that can also cause to stress.